intel/dffml/docs/arch/alice/discussion/0023/reply_0033.md

 - [ ] Treat DID methods as manifests
   - [ ] `did:schema:`
   - [ ] `did:manifest:` - These we can use for encoding operations. can also just have flows added to chain which return static data.
+  - [ ] `did:data:` - Should we have DID just for static data primitives?
 - [ ] Define manifest DID method
   - [ ] Make fields for system context attributes
     - [ ] We can leverage DID update resolution mechanisms if we define as a DID method